wkillerud/sassdoc-parser/README.md

 # scss-sassdoc-parser

-A more lightweight parser for SassDoc.
+A lightweight parser for SassDoc.

-More or less a thin wrapper around `scss-comment-parser`, but with all SassDoc annotations and TypeScript definitions built in.

 ## Usage